Introducing the power of “get_” alternatives of the template tags of the Loop

 In the next lesson, we will deal with the pagination of the blog posts index.

-6 thoughts on “Introducing the power of “get_” alternatives of the template tags of the Loop”
+6 Replies to “Introducing the power of “get_” alternatives of the template tags of the Loop”